jcorporation/myMPD/docs/010-installation/compiling/index.md

     - pcre2 - for pcre support
     - OpenSSL >= 1.1.0 - for https support
     - Optional:
-        - libid3tag - to extract embedded coverimages
+        - libid3tag - to extract embedded coverimages and lyrics
-        - flac - to extract embedded coverimages
+        - flac - to extract embedded coverimages and lyrics
         - liblua >= 5.3.0 - for myMPD scripting
         - libmygpio - for GPIO scripting functions
+        - libmpdclient - embedded libmpdclient is used if it was not found or is too old.
 - Documentation:
     - Doxygen
     - JSDoc